• Budapest, Hungary

 Budapest

-Europe's most underrated big city, Budapest can be as challenging as it is enchanting.
-The sprawling Hungarian capital is a city of nuance and paradox — a unique metropolis at the heart of a unique nation.
-Here you'll find experiences like nothing else in Europe: Feel your stress ebb away as you soak in hundred-degree water, surrounded by opulent Baroque domes…and by Speedo- and bikini-clad Hungarians.
-Ogle some of Europe's most richly decorated interiors, which echo a proud little nation's bygone glory days.
-Take in a first-rate performance at one of the world's top opera houses — at bargain prices.
-Ponder the region's bleak communist era as you stroll amidst giant Soviet-style statues designed to evoke fear and obedience.
-Go for an after-dinner stroll along the Danube, immersed in a grand city that's bathed in floodlights.
+Europe's most underrated big city, Budapest is a unique metropolis at the heart of a unique nation.
+Here you'll find a mix of experiences unlike any other you'll find in Europe: Feel your stress ebb away as you soak in hundred-degree water, surrounded by opulent Baroque domes (and happy Hungarians).
+Ogle richly decorated interiors that evoke a proud nation's bygone glory days.
+Take an after-dinner stroll along the Danube, immersed in a grand city that's bathed in floodlights.
+And be ready to fall in love with Budapest as much for its flaws as for its distinctive personality.

 At a Glance